Nick-Sigua/Election_Analytics_Sigua/Second_Blog_Economy.md

 # The Economy and Popular Vote
 ## Sept 18, 2020

 "It's the economy, stupid."
-Such were the famous lines uttered by James Carville, Bill Clinton's campagin strategist, at campaign workers in 1992.
-This phrase perhaps best encapsulates the standard political science understanding that the economy plays some role in deciding elections.

-but how real is this relationship, and can it help us predict election?

-recent literature has suggested while overall economic factrs might offer some insight into elections, econmic data from presidential election years could be especially predictive.
-Thus, this blog will seek to understand how economy can predict election by first analyzing the relationship between Q2 econonmic variables and vote share, fitting models between economic variables and voteshare and evaluating their fit, and ultimatley using the "best" model to give a 2020 prediction.
+Such were the famous words uttered by James Carville, Bill Clinton's campaign strategist, in 1992 towards campaign workers as one of the three messages they should focus on.
+This phrase perhaps best encapsulates the basic understanding most people have of the role the economy plays in deciding elections.
+But how strong is the relationship between the economy and a candidate's vote share, what is its scope, and can the economy really help us predict elections?
+Recent literature has offered some insight into these questions, with Healy and Lenz finding that voters primarily respond to the election year economy instead of longer-term economic figures.
+In turn, this blog will seek to understand how the economy can predict elections by first analyzing the relationship between Q2 election-year economic variables and vote shares, fitting models between these economic variables and vote share, and ultimately using the model with the greatest predictive power to predict the 2020 election.

 **Trends in Electoral and Popular Vote Shares**